 Children's favourite snacks are crisps, biscuits, cakes and confectionery but the healthy eating message is filtering through, according to a new survey.

+Other survey findings School home time is the peak snacking period for 64 per cent of British school children, followed by mid-morning and before bedtime.
+One in four parents admitted that they still struggled to persuade their children to eat healthier snack foods.
+Some 66 percent of 11 to 16 year olds claimed their parents know what they snack on and how much they spend, and for a third of 11 to 16 year olds this spend is £5 during an average school week.
+However, 20 per cent of girls in this age group claimed that they do not tell their parents what they snack on or spend.
 In a statement issued by the FAB, nutritionist Fiona Hunter advised parents to "balance treats with more nutritious snack foods", and suggests that toast is the "ideal post-school snack" because it is speedy, can be served with a range of toppings and white bread is "fortified with calcium, iron and the B vitamins (niacin and thiamine) so children are receiving the nutrients they need for growth and development."
 Survey method

 The research for 11 to 16 year olds was conducted by Consumer Analysis Limited in May 2008 by interviewing 500 British young people in this age group.
 The survey for 4 to 11 year olds was conducted by Opinium research in May 2008 whereby 2000 parents/carers were asked to list top after-school snacks.